modernweb-dev/rocket/site/pages/20--presets/20--launch/10--overview.rocket.md

 ```

 You should also define it as a preset in the configuration so that it can copy some default public files.
-(this step is not requires but it is recommended)
+(this step is not required but it is recommended)

 👉 `config/rocket.config.js`